danialfarid/ng-file-upload/README.md

 **Click here for <a href="http://angular-file-upload.appspot.com/" target="_blank">DEMO</a>**

-Lightweight Angular JS directive to upload files using regular input type file or drag&drop file and ajax call.
+Lightweight Angular JS directive to upload files using input type file or drag&drop with ajax call.

 HTML:
 ```html